Product Guide

 2. Create a Portfolio

-Click Portfolios in the sidebar, then New Portfolio.
+Click Portfolios under Monitor in the sidebar, then create a new portfolio.
 Give it a name and optional description.
-Once created, add trademarks by serial number — type a serial and GleanMark validates it against the USPTO database.
+Once created, use Add Trademarks to add marks by serial number — type a serial and GleanMark validates it against the USPTO database.
 Every mark in a portfolio is automatically monitored for changes.

 3. Track a Competitor

-Go to Owners in the sidebar.
-Search for any trademark owner and click Track.
+Go to Owners under Monitor in the sidebar.
+Search for any trademark owner and track them.
 GleanMark monitors all their filings, assignments, TTAB proceedings, and milestones.

 4. Run a Knockout Search